BaMurat/petclinic-microservices-with-db/HandsonREADME.md

 git checkout feature/msp-10
 ```

-* Create a folder for Selenium jobs with the name of `selenium-jobs`.
+* Create a folder for Selenium jobs with the name of `selenium-jobs` in main app directory.

 ``` bash
 mkdir selenium-jobs